ArthurChiao/arthurchiao.github.io/_posts/2019-10-26-cilium-network-topology-on-aws.md

 > Note: For security reasons, as well as easy of understanding, I have
 > substituted the real IP/MAC addresses with faked ones.
 This should not
-> undermine the purpose of this post.
+> undermine the meaningfulness of this post.

 ## 1.2 Container netns and `nsenter`